emeitner/1-1e100/README.md

   Reverse Proxy:
     Listening on 127.0.0.10:4432
     Uses basic rules to determine if a request:
-      # should be sent straight through(Blogger.com...)
-      should be retrieved, cached, and serviced from cache for all future requests should be ignored and not serviced.(return RST?)
+      # should be retrieved, cached, and serviced from cache for all future requests
+      # should be sent straight through
+      # should be ignored and not serviced.